mkottman/luaclang-parser/README.md

 Examples
 ========

-A simple code browser demonstrating the abilities of `luaclang` is provided in `cindex.lua`.
+A simple code browser demonstrating the abilities of `luaclang-parser` is provided in `cindex.lua`.
 It takes command line arguments as the Clang compiler would and passes them to `TranslationUnit:parse(args)` (see below).
 Then it processes the headers and gathers information about classes, methods, functions and their argument, and saves this information into a SQLite3 database `code.db` with the following schema:

 	CREATE TABLE args (ismethod, parent, name, idx, type, const, defval);
 	CREATE TABLE classes (module, name, parent);